Back to Blog

 • How do you defend against external attackers looking to take advantage of stale SaaS app accounts of departed employees?

-Why a secure offboarding process is important
+Why establishing a secure offboarding process is important

 • Physically collect devices – retrieve laptops, phones, tablets, etc. as soon as possible.